 On July 20, 2021, we announced that the pace of site initiation and enrollment of our clinical trials had been slower than anticipated primarily due to COVID-19 restrictions.
 This impact was particularly pronounced at international sites where faster patient enrollment was anticipated.
-We have now achieved full enrollment in our OraGrowtH210 Trial and anticipate data in the fourth quarter of 2023.
+In February 2023, we announced that we had achieved full enrollment in our OraGrowtH210 Trial.
 The coronavirus pandemic is ongoing and has resulted in and is expected to continue to result in unpredictable conditions including the availability of healthcare providers and facilities for clinical research and varying protective measures implemented by governments and private organizations.
 Such conditions are expected to continue to adversely impact our operations and may cause further delays.